 Travel book reviews

-Apart from moleskins and iPods, a good book is an essential companion for long journeys.
-And what book could be better than one about travelling?
 I’ve read a fair bit of travel books in my days.
-Guides such as Lonely Planet provide great facts for a traveller while you’re on the road and have saved me on numerous occasions, but they are rarely inspiring.
+Guides such as Lonely Planet provide great facts for a traveler while you’re on the road and have saved me on numerous occasions, but they are rarely inspiring.
 In fact, boring would be a more suitable description.
 So put down your overly expensive Lonely Planet brick bible and browse the shelves containing personal travel stories.

 My favorite authors each have a unique voice.
 Bruce Chatwin is often dry, detached and philosophical, but still childishly curious about the world.
 Reading about Bill Bryson’s adventures in the outback gives me visions of a jolly Santa Claus roaming western Australia.
 And so on.